We love a great hydrating body scrub. There's nothing quite like a body scrub done at a Korean spa.

 - Place sugar, almond oil and essential oil into a bowl.

 - Pierce the Vitamin E capsules and squeeze them into the bowl.

 - Mix well.
 You want a consistency that's not too runny.
 Add more oil if you like.

 - Step into the shower and rinse body so your skin is wet.

 - Starting at your neck, work the scrub into skin by massaging in a circular motion.
 I like to wear exfoliating gloves when I apply this scrub, but don't worry if you don't have any, your hands will do!

 - Be sure to massage body scrub into your arms, hands, legs, torso and buttocks.
 If you can reach your upper and lower back, do so, otherwise ask your partner to help you out.
-(You can get an exfoliating towel at health food stores, you use them by pulling them back and forth across your back).
+(You can get an exfoliating towel at health food stores or on Amazon and use them by pulling them back and forth across your back).

 - Pay special attention to any super dry areas, such as the backs of your arms, your elbows and your buttocks.